pyinstaller/pyinstaller/doc/hooks.rst

    (it will be added to the graph if it has not already been imported).
    ``alias_module_name`` is a name that might be referenced in the source file but should be treated as if it were ``real_module_name``.
-   This method ensures that if |PyInstaller| processes an import of ``alias_module_name`` it will use ``real_module_name``.
+   This method ensures that if PyInstaller processes an import of ``alias_module_name`` it will use ``real_module_name``.

 ``append_package_path( directory )``:
-   The hook can use this method to add a package path to be searched by |PyInstaller|, typically an import path that the imported module would add dynamically to the path if the module was executed normally.
+   The hook can use this method to add a package path to be searched by PyInstaller, typically an import path that the imported module would add dynamically to the path if the module was executed normally.
    ``directory`` is a string, a pathname to add to the